ivanilsonjunior/pythonLogParser/README.md

 TODO: Split apart the data from the presentation

 ## Install and Run

+I've tested on Debian 10 and default-jdk

 1. Inside the [Contiki-NG](https://github.com/contiki-ng/contiki-ng) examples folder clone this repository
+   1. The JAVA_HOME variable must be setted
+2. After the clonning part execute '''python3 -m pip install -r requirements.txt'''
-2. Inside the created folder execute the API 'python3 api.py'
+3. Inside the created folder execute the API 'python3 api.py'
    - At the first run a SQLite DB Metrics.db will be created
    - You should access the page via browser (http://localhost:5000) and add an experiment (Click on 'Add Experiment' link and put any name and the Simulation file puts Sim.csc)
    - Inside the experiment page click on new Run